wildjames/rover/README.md

 ## Motion

 Treads can be [bought](https://www.aliexpress.com/item/32876365731.html) - they're not *cheap*, but they're not overly expensive.
 I would probably want to fabricate the main body of the rover in the shop.
-Plastic > metal, probably?
-More weatherproof
+Plastic < metal, probably?
+More weatherproof.
+I keep gravitating towards [this one](https://www.aliexpress.com/item/4000187862847.html) ([build doc](https://gitnova.com/#/Robot/FrameChassis/4WDDampingCar/4WDDampingCar))

 I think an RC truck might be the way to go - comes with control electronics I can hopefully hijack, but failing that I can just gut it and hook into the hardware directly. [this](https://uk.banggood.com/Eachine-EAT04-1-or-12-2_4G-4WD-RC-Car-Metal-Body-Shell-Desert-Off-road-Truck-7_4V-1500mAH-RTR-Toy-Black-p-1611391.html?cur_warehouse=CN) looks like s decent one, seems ruged and mostly metal.
 Will need some waterproofing, but I think that's true of anything I buy.
 Ideally, I would go a bit bigger so I can fit stuff in a bit more easily, but a lighter chassis might mean longer range.
 [This is a more plasticy version](https://www.aliexpress.com/item/1005005032547831.html), but I think it might be a little bigger?

+I lean towards the tank, since I worry about the load capacity of the cars.

+Read [this](https://blog.ampow.com/rc-brushless-motor-size-chart-choose-the-best/) for help choosing a motor.
+I think I'll want to be running a 6S battery for lower current draw, but that's gonna call for some step-down stuff to run the compute parts from.
+For motors, I think I want low-Kv and high voltage, so [these](https://www.aliexpress.com/item/1005001702756074.html) would do great.
+Plus they're slim, which helps. **Waterproofing**?
+For an ESC, I think I want to err on the high side of current rating.
+I think buy [these probably overkill](https://www.aliexpress.com/item/32986228623.html) motors, since I don't know much about the chassis

 ## Power